How to Tie Dye Sweatpants

 •Large pots, bowls, or buckets for dyeing (glass works well, but don’t use your nice cooking supplies)

 •Water (for rinsing)

 Approximate time to complete: 2 hours (not including drying time)

 Select the Sweatpants

 Pick out a pair of sweatpants that you would like to tie-dye.
 Lighter colors of fabric (pastels, cream, or white) will show the dye most brightly.
 Additionally, cotton and cotton-blend fabrics will hold the dye more easily than synthetic materials, so check the fabric content when choosing a pair.
-If you’re nervous about tie-dyeing an expensive pair of sweatpants, do an experimental “test” on a pair that are less expensive.
+If you’re nervous about learning how to tie dye pants that are expensive, do an experimental “test” on a pair that are less expensive.

 Before tie-dyeing the sweatpants they should (ideally) be machine washed and dried.
 This will remove any lint and starches on the fabric, allowing the dye to absorb more effectively.
 Wrinkles are okay, so don’t worry about ironing them before the tie-dye process (unless the sweatpants are very wrinkled).